Closures & Hours Changes

 Top of the page

 Cancer pain can be controlled in almost every case.
-This does not mean that you have no pain, but it does mean that the pain stays at a level that you can bear.
+This doesn't mean that you have no pain.
+It means that the pain stays at a level that you can bear.
+The key to pain control is telling your doctor what your pain feels like and what relieves it for you.

 Cancer pain may be caused by the cancer or by the treatments and tests used.
 The kind of pain may vary depending on the cause.
-The first step in managing your pain is understanding what is causing it.
+The first step in managing cancer pain is understanding the cause.

 Pain from the cancer itself can happen when:

-The type of cancer pain you feel depends on the type of cancer you have and how it affects your body.
-For example:
+The type of pain depends on how cancer or cancer treatment affects your body.
+Common types include:

 The following health professionals can help treat cancer pain: